Made with homemade strawberry jam and an easy-to-prep dough, these Strawberry Breakfast Tarts are way more delicious than regular old Pop-Tarts!

 Plenty of sprinkles are necessary, too.
 Because when you start your day with sprinkles, you are almost guaranteed to have the best day ever.

 I love everything about these breakfast pastries, but that strawberry jam?
 OMG.
 I may have eaten some right out of the jar with a spoon.
 I honestly don't know how I'll ever buy store-bought jam again.
-I just need to learn more about canning, so I can continue making homemade jam and keep it fresh for as long as possible.

 Yes, I am totally going to be that person with jars and jars of jam sitting on my basement shelves and am already envisioning about a million different flavors I want to make.